2019 WTA Finals: Singles

 Ashleigh Barty won her maiden Grand Slam title at Roland Garros.

 On 9 September, Ashleigh Barty became the first qualifier.

 Ashleigh Barty began the year at the Hopman Cup where she teamed up with Matthew Ebden but ended up second in their group thus failing to reach the final.
-She then competed at the Sydney International, where she reached the final but lost to Petra Kvitová in a third set tiebreak.
+She then competed at the Sydney International, where she reached the final but lost to Petra Kvitová in a third-set tiebreak.
 She then reached the quarterfinals of a slam for the first time at the Australian Open but lost again to Kvitová in straight sets.
-She then represented Australia in Fed Cup where they faced United States in the quarterfinals where they won with Barty winning both her matches.
+She then represented Australia in Fed Cup where they faced the United States in the quarterfinals where they won with Barty winning both her matches.
 At the Sunshine Double, she reached the fourth round of the BNP Paribas Open but lost to Elina Svitolina in three sets.
 She, however, bounced back by winning her first Premier Mandatory event at the Miami Open defeating Karolína Plíšková in the final in two tight sets.
 She then continued her good form by giving Australia two wins in the semifinals of the Fed Cup against Belarus.
 At the clay season, she reached the quarterfinals of the Madrid Open but lost to Simona Halep in two tight sets.
 At the Italian Open, she suffered a shock loss to Kristina Mladenovic in the third round in two quick sets.
 Despite the average results during the clay season, Barty was able to capture her first slam title at the French Open, in a battle of maiden grand slam finalists, when she defeated Markéta Vondroušová in the final.

 The grass-court season she began with her third title of the year at the Birmingham Classic defeating Julia Görges and in the process also claiming the world No. 1 ranking for the first time, to be the first Australian number 1 in more than 40 years.
 She came into the Wimbledon Championships as one of the favorites but was upset by Alison Riske in the fourth round.
 At the US Open Series, she lost her first match at the Rogers Cup to Sofia Kenin but bounced back by reaching the semifinals of the Western & Southern Open losing to Svetlana Kuznetsova.
-At the US Open, she suffered another fourth round slam loss, this time to Wang Qiang.
+At the US Open, she suffered another fourth-round slam loss, this time to Wang Qiang.
 At the Asian swing, Barty delivered good results when she reached the semifinals of the Wuhan Open losing to defending and eventual champion Aryna Sabalenka and then reached the final of the China Open losing to Naomi Osaka.